 Babylonian ghost tablet.
 Photograph British Museum, from the internet.

-I know, I know it isn’t really rock art – it’s a Babylonian clay tablet, but a 3,500 year old picture of a ghost is so cool I just could not resist.
+know it isn’t really rock art – it’s a Babylonian clay tablet, but a 3,500 year

 A Babylonian clay tablet which had been on a shelf in the collections for the British Museum’s Middle Eastern department for decades was recently decoded and this discovery was made.
 The text on one side of the tablet was spells for a ritual to exorcise ghosts, and on the other side the curator found a previously unknown illustration of the rite.
 “The ghost tablet, for example, had never been displayed to the public, and no one had translated its text.
 Nor had anyone noticed the hidden ghostly image on the reverse side of the clay tablet, either.
 That side appears blank until it’s viewed under a light at just the right angle, when the image of the ghost seems to leap out at the viewer.”
 (Smith 2021) Any rock art enthusiast is aware of the sometimes requirement for extreme side-lighting to bring out shallow engravings.